CleanroomMC/Website/docs/groovy-script/mods/betterwithaddons/lure_tree.md

     mods.betterwithaddons.lure_tree.remove(TileEntityLureTree.TreeFood)
     ```

-- Removes the given Entity from the blacklist:
+- Removes all recipes that match the given input:

     ```groovy:no-line-numbers
-    mods.betterwithaddons.lure_tree.removeBlacklist(Class<? extends Entity>)
+    mods.betterwithaddons.lure_tree.removeByInput(IIngredient)
     ```

 - Removes the given Entity from the blacklist: